 2. Patients who underwent uterine manipulation.

-3. Women with pelvic disease.
+3. Women with pelvic organ disease.
 Chronic pathologies are especially dangerous in terms of the formation of adhesions.

 5. Patients with endometriosis.